-- Lighting.
-The photographer’s best friend.
+Lighting may be the photographer’s best friend.
 Ansel Adams said a good photograph was a matter of standing in the right spot.
 What he failed to mention was how long you might have to stand there to find the optimal illumination.

-- Sharpness and focus.
 This consideration has a great bearing on whether you choose to control your aperture or your shutter speed.

 The very first photography tip we cover is to set your camera’s ISO.
 ISO refers to how fast your camera records an image of the light coming through the lens.
 In the days of film, the “speed of the film” was referenced by the ASA number.
 Digital camera manufacturers have corresponded the “speed” of the digital camera to the old ASA number with the ISO.
 The higher the ISO number, the faster your camera will record light, and this can give you an advantage with respect to shutter speed.
 While a higher ISO will allow you to shoot faster, or obtain better exposure in low light situations, it does come at a cost.
 The higher the ISO number you use, the more noise (aka grain in film vernacular) you introduce into your picture.
 There is software to eliminate noise, but this too comes at a price.
 Noise reduction software will reduce detail in your picture (not always a bad thing in terms of water, sky, or wet fur on a bear in the river) and adds one more step of processing to your digital image (the prevailing thought being the less processing a picture needs, the better.)